sandersn/sandersn.github.io/reviews-wave-9.md

 # Reviews Wave 9
 I certainly played a lot of long, janky games in this wave.
 Can't recommend any of them for a general audience, though.
-Recommended: Half-Life 2, especially in VR.
-Streets of Rogue.
+I do recommend Half-Life 2, especially in VR, as well as Streets of Rogue.
 Might and Magic **7** (not 8) if you want to put some work into getting a game running.
 Fallout New Vegas if you want to put **a lot** of work into getting a game to work.
-Maybe Bethesda will remake Fallout 3 so modders can make a modern New Vegas.
+And, oops, I've started recommending long, janky games, so I'll stop.

 ## Half-Life 2 VR
 Half-Life 2 is amazing in VR.
-I've played a decent number of VR (con)versions at this point, and they re-weight and alter the emphasis of the game -- locations become awe-inspiring, or too-obviously sparse.
+I've played a decent number of VR mods at this point, and they re-weight and alter the emphasis of the game&mdash;locations become awe-inspiring, or too-obviously sparse.
 Mechanics become harder, or nearly trivial.
 Half-Life 2 changes the least of any I've played.
 The main difference is that aiming feels harder and more exciting, but the aiming in VR has such a higher precision that the difficulty is actually about the same&mdash;although manhacks are *much* easier and more satisfying to take out with swings of the crowbar.

 Tip: All weapons can be held with two hands to improve their stability, and it's essential with rapid-fire.
 I didn't figure that one out till Episode 1, and it made me want to replay the whole thing from scratch.
 Again.